-- When MCPS is notified by the MCCHD of a confirmed COVID-19 case that is associated with a school, we will send a general message to notify other families and staff in that school. - Any messaging will protect the confidentiality of the student or staff member involved. - When a message is needed, we will work directly with the county health department to produce the message in a timely manner. - Parents will be notified directly from the county health department if your student is considered to be a close contact of a confirmed case.
+- Depending on the number of students or staff involved, there may be a need to send a general message to other families or staff in the class or in the school. - Any messaging will protect the confidentiality of the student or staff member involved. - If a message is needed, we will work directly with the county health department to produce the message in a timely manner. - Parents will be notified directly from the county health department if your student is considered to be a close contact of a confirmed case.